Power Play (Star Trek: The Next Generation): Plot

-La Forge, Crusher, and Ro devise a plan to separate the possessive entities from the crew members' bodies by inducing pain, then containing them by flooding the area with a particle field.
+Dr. Crusher determines that the pain receptors in Riker's broken arm repelled the entities possessing the others.
+La Forge, Crusher, and Ro devise a plan to separate the possessive entities from the crew members' bodies by inducing pain then trapping them in a containment field.
 However the plan fails when Data suddenly moves out of the attack area.
-After Data threatens to kill everyone in the room, Picard agrees to comply with their demands.
-He tells Riker to let Data, Troi, and O'Brien move safely to one of the cargo bays.
-Picard, Worf, and Keiko O'Brien accompany them as hostages.
+Picard suggests Troi, Data and O'Brien relocate to Cargo Bay Four with hostages.